basho/basho_docs/content/riak/kv/2.0.7/developing/usage/search.md

 ## Associating an Index

-The last setup item that you need to perform is to associate your Solr index with either a [bucket type][bucket types] or a custom bucket.
+The last set-up item that you need to perform is to associate your Solr index with either a [bucket type][bucket types] or a custom bucket.
 You only need do this once per bucket type, and all buckets within that type will use the same Solr index.
 For example, to associate a bucket type